 Choosing a Mattress for Scoliosis

 There are a few considerations when finding a supportive mattress for scoliosis.
-On top of picking a mattress, there’s a wide array of toppers available, including natural latex, memory foam, handmade wool, and down alternative, so it can be difficult to know where to start.
+On top of picking a mattress, there’s a wide array of toppers available, including a latex mattress topper, memory foam, handmade wool, and down alternative, so it can be difficult to know where to start.
 Sleepers with scoliosis often benefit by transitioning from traditional innerspring mattresses to a mattress with at least a base layer of polyfoam.